tab1-web/faq/docs/gameplay/abbreviations.md

 ## M

+- `MDT` Monster Derby Track, players gather here to sell their items with private shops and buff other players for adena.
 - `Mob` It is the general term to call to any being of a game that is not a player or npc (usually monsters).
 - `M8` Mate.
 - `MP/Mana` The element that is used and consumed to send spells and use skills. magic points that a character have (Mana Points determine how much mana you have to use skills and cast spells).